Atheroma: Signs and symptoms

 For most people, the first symptoms result from atheroma progression within the heart arteries, most commonly resulting in a heart attack and ensuing debility.
 The heart arteries are difficult to track because they are small (from about 5 mm down to microscopic), they are hidden deep within the chest and they never stop moving.
 Additionally, all mass-applied clinical strategies focus on both minimal cost and the overall safety of the procedure.
 Therefore, existing diagnostic strategies for detecting atheroma and tracking response to treatment have been extremely limited.
 The methods most commonly relied upon, patient symptoms and cardiac stress testing, do not detect any symptoms of the problem until atheromatous disease is very advanced because arteries enlarge, not constrict, in response to increasing atheroma.
 It is plaque ruptures, producing debris and clots which obstruct blood flow downstream, sometimes also locally (as seen on angiograms), which reduce/stop blood flow.
 Yet these events occur suddenly and are not revealed in advance by either stress tests or angiograms.

 Mechanism

 The healthy epicardial coronary artery consists of three layers, the tunica intima, media, and adventitia.
-Atheroma and changes in the artery wall usually result in small aneurysms (enlargements) just large enough to compensate for the extra wall thickness with no change in the lumen diameter.
+Atheroma and changes in the artery wall usually result in small enlargements just large enough to compensate for the extra wall thickness with no change in the lumen diameter.
 However, eventually, typically as a result of rupture of vulnerable plaques and clots within the lumen over the plaque, stenosis (narrowing) of the vessel develops in some areas.
 Less frequently, the artery enlarges so much that a gross aneurysmal enlargement of the artery results.
 All three results are often observed, at different locations, within the same individual.